 Things to note:

-- Paths to native and text files needs to start from volume folder
+Paths to native and text files need to start from the volume folder

-- Order of documents from DAT file should be the same order with OPT image load file.
+The order of documents from the DAT file should be in the same order as the OPT image load file.

 OPT Image Load File